SSRS ESOMAR 28

 Context: The reward or incentive system may have an impact on the reasons why people participate in a specific project and these effects can cause bias to the sample.

 All respondents are offered a $5 reward for every web survey they complete.
-They then have the option of redeeming their rewards as a cash equivalent gift card (such as a Visa gift card) or as a gift card to one of many online or in-store retailers.
+Hard to reach respondents such as less than high school education cases may receive a higher $10 reward.
+Respondents.
+All respondent compensation is provided via an electronic gift code.
 For surveys exceeding 15 to 20 minutes on average, or surveys involving hard-to-reach populations, we may recommend a higher incentive depending on the subject matter of research.

 15 What information about a project do you need in order to give an accurate estimate of feasibility using your own resources?